-Wolfson Brands is a UK-based company that has generated over $100m in revenue from their various supplement brands (1).
-Thus, they are a very established and authoritive company.
+Wolfson Brands is a UK-based company that has generated over $100 million in revenue from its various supplement brands (1).
+Thus, they are a very established and authoritative company.

-They are also easily contactable with email, phone numbers and office addresses listed on their website.
+They are also easily contactable with the email, phone numbers, and office addresses listed on their website.

 TestoPrime Ingredients: Effective or Shoddy?

 - Increase testosterone